A guide to quickly integrate the Para Modal into your Vite-powered React application.

 ) may need to be polyfilled in a Vite

 environment.
-One easy option is to use vite-plugin-node-polyfills
+One easy option is to use the vite-plugin-node-polyfills

 This ensures Node-specific modules are properly polyfilled in the browser environment.